People Who Judge You Should Walk in Your Shoes

 Don’t let the opinions of other people change the way you live your life.
 While constructive criticism can help you grow, you have to learn to ignore those who are only trying to hurt you

-How many times have you had to deal with judgment from other people?
-Sometimes you might not be ready to depart from the path you’ve chosen for your day to day life, but you still have to “bear” the opinions of third parties about what you do or do not do.
+How many times have you had to deal with people who judge you?
+Sometimes you might not be ready to depart from the path you’ve chosen for your day to day life.
+However, you still have to “put up with” the opinions of third parties about what you do or don’t do.

 It would be dishonest to say that it never affects you.

-Of course, no one who is a true friend would dare to judge you without being aware of your emotions, of the experiences that you carry on your back and in your heart.
+Of course, no one who is a true friend would dare to judge you without being aware of your emotions, and the experiences that you carry on your back and in your heart.

 The path we have chosen and the trails we’ve built are what define us

-You’re not just that woman you see reflected in the mirror.
-You are not defined by what you wear, what you say, or what you do for other people.
+You’re not just that person you see reflected in the mirror.
+Nor are you defined by what you wear, what you say, or what you do for other people.

 See also Advice to Improve Your Self Esteem